 Tracking results move too little

-Or maybe you aspire to have your emergent niche product category adopted widely, so you wanted to set yourself up for the future by interviewing everyone rather than just current category users.
-But that means most people have only vague general impressions of the category and brands within it, yielding flat results over time, across brands, and across attributes.
+Maybe you aspire to have your emergent niche product category adopted widely, so you wanted to set yourself up for the future by interviewing everyone rather than just current category users.

 Tracking results fluctuate too much

-You know your category is pretty stable, so you don’t expect results to shift much wave-to-wave, but you have the tracker for peace of mind to ensure you don’t get blindsided by any changing market dynamics.
-Instead of peace, it brings you stress, as results bounce inexplicably from wave to wave.
+You know your category is pretty stable, so you don’t expect results to shift much; however, you have the tracker for peace of mind — that is, to ensure you don’t get blindsided by any changing market dynamics.
+But instead of peace, it brings you stress as results bounce inexplicably from wave to wave.

-If your tracker is not controlling the mix of sample sources from wave to wave, in addition to the demographics and device type, you may be seeing fluctuations that represent random noise.
+The results you get from different sample sources will tend to differ from each other, usually within some reasonable bounds.
+If your tracker is not controlling the mix of sample sources from wave-to-wave (in addition to the demographics and device type), then you may be seeing fluctuations that represent random noise.

 Tracking results don’t align with in-market performance